Macuyiko/blog/content/2017/2017_08_cleaning_gmail.md

 Using this overview, I was able to delete about twenty thousand e-mails in half an hour or so.

-The code is still relatively messy (and unpythonic) places, though I might think about putting this up on GitHub at some later point, after which I'll update this post with a link.
+The code is still relatively messy (and unpythonic) in places, though I might think about putting this up on GitHub at some later point, after which I'll update this post with a link.